 learning and research resources (in conjunction with the Information Strategy Group).

-To take an overview of all training, development and support provided to PGR students by central support services (including the Researcher Development Team, Academic Support Office, Careers, Student Support Services, Registry Services, the Information Directorate), academic clusters, academic departments, Centres for Doctoral Training, Doctoral Training Grant programmes, Initial Training Networks and other focussed programmes.
+To take an overview of all training, development and support provided to PGR students by relevant support services, Faculties, academic departments, Centres for Doctoral Training, Doctoral Training Grant programmes, Initial Training Networks and other focussed programmes.

 To take the lead in stimulating a community of PGR students within and across departments.